 The fair value of the option granted is recognized on a straight-line basis over the period during which an optionee is required to provide services in exchange for the option award, known as the requisite service period, which usually is the vesting period.
-Prior to January 1, 2017, stock-based compensation expense recognized at fair value included the impact of estimated forfeitures.
-Upon the adoption of ASU 2016-09 for periods after January 1, 2017, we no longer record estimated forfeitures on share-based awards and, instead, have elected to record forfeitures as they occur.
+Stock-based compensation expense recognized at fair value includes the impact of estimated forfeitures.
+We estimate future forfeitures at the date of grant and revise the estimates, if necessary, in subsequent periods if actual forfeitures differ from those estimates.